.

 forbear, forbore, forborne, forbearing, forbears.verbs

-transitive verb use.to hold back; refrain from; resist (forbear replying); refrain; to desist from; cease; originally the word was used differently
+transitive verb use.to hold back; refrain from; resist (forbear replying); to desist from; cease; originally the word was used differently

 forbear.noun,.plural.forbears